The Clear Edge

 Mistake 1: Identifying 10+ Levers

-Reviewing scored activities, identifying 8-12 activities as “critical.”
-Calling all high-impact work “3% Levers.”
-Missing the entire point of concentration.
+What it looks like: you review scored activities, label 8–12 of them as “critical,” and call all high‑impact work “3% Levers,” which misses the entire point of concentration.

-Fear of cutting too much.
-Belief that more activities = more coverage.
-Inability to choose because everything feels important.
+Why it happens: you are afraid of cutting too much, believe that more activities mean more coverage, and struggle to choose because everything feels important.

-Maximum 5 activities = 3% Levers.
-If you have 60 activities, 5 = 8.3%, not 3%.
-True concentration requires ruthless elimination.
-Force rank your top activities.
-Keep only the top 2-5.
-Everything else is supporting work.
+How to avoid it: cap your 3% Levers at a maximum of 5 activities.
+If you have 60 activities, 5 is 8.3%, not 3%.
+True concentration demands ruthless elimination, so force rank your top activities, keep only the top 2–5, and treat everything else as supporting work.

 Mistake 2: Not Eliminating Noise

-Identifying 3% Levers correctly, but adding hours on top of the existing schedule.
-Still doing all 50-100 activities, just adding more hours to 3% Levers.
-Total work time increases from 55 hours to 70 hours weekly.
-Burnout within 4 weeks.
+What it looks like: you identify your 3% Levers correctly but stack extra hours on top of your existing schedule.
+You still do all 50–100 activities and simply add more time to 3% Levers, so total work time climbs from 55 hours to 70 hours a week and burnout hits within 4 weeks.

-Cut 80% of activities to make time for 3%.
-This isn’t an addition.
-It’s a substitution.
-If you’re spending 40 hours on non-3% work, you must eliminate 30+ hours to create space for 3% concentration.
-Total work hours should stay constant or decrease, not increase.
+How to avoid it: cut 80% of activities to make room for the 3%.
+This is not an addition; it is a substitution.
+If you are spending 40 hours on non‑3% work, you must eliminate 30 or more of those hours to create space for 3% concentration, and total work hours should stay the same or go down, not go up.

-One consultant identified his 3% Levers but refused to cut activities scoring 1-4.
-He added 15 hours weekly to 3% Levers on top of the existing 58-hour schedule.
+One consultant identified his 3% Levers but refused to cut activities scoring 1–4, so he added 15 hours a week to 3% Levers on top of an already 58‑hour schedule.

-When he finally cut low-impact work, freed 24 hours, and reallocated to 3% Levers within the existing 58-hour schedule, revenue increased 41% in 8 weeks without burnout.
+When he finally cut low-impact work, freed 24 hours, and reallocated that time to 3% Levers inside the same 58-hour week, revenue increased 41% in 8 weeks without burnout.

 Mistake 3: Letting 3% Activities Drift